Term runs until July 15, 2025

 Chris Endresen Scott

 Chris Endresen Scott is the administrator for the Department of Social and Health Services’ Community Service Office in Omak.
 Previously, she served on the Poulsbo City Council and 10 years on the Kitsap County Commission.
-She was very involved in addressing the listing of salmon in Puget Sound under the federal Endangered Species Act and also served on the Hood Canal Coordinating Council, including several stints as chair.
+As commissioner, Chris was very involved in addressing the listing of salmon in Puget Sound under the federal Endangered Species Act and also served on the Hood Canal Coordinating Council.
+One of her priorities was preserving land for parks, open space and fish habitat.
 After elected office, Ms. Endresen Scott was the state director for Senator Maria Cantwell’s Office from 2007 to 2010 and then the economic development director at the Puget Sound Regional Council until 2013.
 An advocate for lifelong learning, Ms. Endresen Scott received her master’s degree in public administration from the Evans School of Public Policy and Governance at the University of Washington.
-She moved to Seattle when she was 11 years old, spent 32 years in Poulsbo, and now lives in Conconully with her husband.
+She grew up in Seattle, spent 32 years in Poulsbo, and now lives in Conconully with her husband.

 Washington Department of Natural Resources